eaysin-arafat/task-solaria/README.md

 - The background image as an SVG.
 - **`FilterControl`** for user filter inputs.
 - **`PolygonTooltip`** to show polygon data on hover.
+- **`Polygon`** component to render the polygons that can be filtered.

+The Polygon component is responsible for rendering SVG polygons based on the data.
+It is part of the SVG structure and interacts with the filtering and hover functionality.

 #### usePolygon.ts (Custom Hook)